drewsonne/pyvagrantconfig/README.md

 ## Usage

 ## Contributing
-If someone were to modify this utility, is there anything important about it that they should know?

 ### virtualenv
 When doing development and testing, it's good practice to use a virtualenv.
 A virtualenv is a sandboxed python environment which does not modify the system python installation
 You can install one as follows: